How to build your latent Markov model -- the role of time and space: Overview of model classes and the choice thereof

 \textbf{Hidden Markov models (HMMs)} involve discrete-valued states $S_t \in \{1, \ldots, N\}$ evolving in discrete time, such that $t = t_1, \ldots, t_T$ simplifies to $t = 1, \ldots, T$ with equidistant time steps.
+Crucially, data featuring neither equidistant time steps nor any other meaningful regular sampling unit should not directly be modelled using (discrete-time) HMMs but would need to be forced into a regular time grid (e.g., using data transformations or by including missing values), as the model parameters of the state process are interpreted with respect to the fixed interval length between observations (cf.\ Section~\ref{s:discussChoices}).
 The latent state process is modelled as a (discrete-time) Markov chain characterised by the initial state distribution